nicolasromer/account-service/README.md

 6. `Account.js` represents our Account entity. it contains uuid generation logic and structures the data stored.
 It uses class syntax to remind us that it is mutated.

 ## Running locally
+- requres docker, docker-compose, node 15 (`nvm use node 15`),
-- `docker-compose up` will bring up the services.
+- `make start` will bring up the services.
 - `make build` will install deps needed for testing
 - `make test` will run some e2e tests against the docker network
 - you can view the UI rough draft running at `http://localhost:8001/`